zahmed2003/Theorem-Generation-Julia-/README.md

 After this, run git status to make sure the branch is correct.

 To open an existing branch, run the command

     git checkout issuex

    Commiting is the same as above

 To push your code up, run the command git status again.
 You will see all the files that have been changed.

+    git add example.file
+   to all changed files
+    Run

-    Run the command git add example.file to every file you changed Run git commit -m "description of changes" git push origin issuex
+    git commit -m "description of changes"
+    git push origin issuex